Belgian ship A4: Service history

-Evacuation of Belgian gold

 During the interwar period, Belgium had created a gold-based currency, called the Belga, which ran parallel to the Belgian franc.
 The Belga was intended for international trading and meant that the National Bank of Belgium amassed considerable gold reserves, amounting to some 600 t by 1940.

 During the escalating international tensions in the 1930s, the Belgian government began moving large amounts of gold to the United States, Great Britain and Canada, but was forced to retain some gold in the country to maintain the Belga's value.

 By the time the Germans invaded Belgium in May 1940, there were still 40 t of gold left in Belgium, held at the bank's offices in the port of Ostend.
 The only ship available in the area was A4, commanded by Lieutenant Van Vaerenbergh.
-On 19 May 1940, the vessel was loaded with the gold and, avoiding Dunkirk which was being bombed by the Luftwaffe, headed for the British coast, accompanied by the ship P16 which was carrying refugees.
+On 19 May 1940, she was loaded with the gold and, avoiding Dunkirk which was being bombed by the Luftwaffe, headed for the British coast, accompanied by the ship P16 which was carrying refugees.
 After being transferred from port to port because of concerns for the safety of the cargo during unloading, the gold was landed at Plymouth on 26 May, two days before the Belgian surrender.
 The gold was finally deposited at the Bank of England.
 A4 also carried Hubert Ansiaux, the civil servant charged with overseeing the evacuation of the gold to England and the future Governor of the National Bank.

 The fact that so much Belgian gold had been rescued before the German occupation allowed the Belgian government in exile to finance its own operations, unlike most other exiled governments which had to rely on British financial support.

-Aftermath

 Since Belgium had officially surrendered on 28 May and no official Belgian government yet existed in England, the crew of A4 took their ship to Bilbao in neutral Spain to avoid having to return to Belgium and become German prisoners of war.
 They arrived in Spain on 26 June and spent the rest of the war interned.
-Control of the ship was returned to Belgium in 1946 and it was scrapped in 1948.
+Control of the ship was returned to Belgium in 1946 and she was scrapped in 1948.

-For his role in the evacuation of the gold, Lieutenant Van Vaerenbergh was awarded the Order of Leopold II.
+For his role in the evacuation of the gold, Vaerenbergh was awarded the Order of Leopold II.